allCode.jl

 5-element Vector{Vector{Float64}}:

-One major limitation of the current method is its inability to capture each statistic's name.
-To overcome this, we can employ a named tuple, which we'll call stats_visits
+One major limitation of the current method is its inability to reflect each statistic's name.
+To address this, we can collect all statistics in a named tuple, enabling the access of each through its name.
+For instance, given a named tuple stats_visits

 or stats_visits[:mean]